Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Generating function

-where $\tbinom{3n+4}{n+1}$ is the binomial coefficient and $F(a,b;c;z)$ is the Gauss hypergeometric function. \end{proposition} \begin{proof} We begin with the following observation, the first Equation~\eqref{eq:diffA0} can be rewritten as
+where $\tbinom{3n+4}{n+1}$ is the binomial coefficient and $F(a,b;c;z)$ is the Gauss hypergeometric function. \end{Proposition} \begin{proof} We begin with the following observation, the first equation~\eqref{eq:diffA0} can be rewritten as

-Thus one can obtain explicit formula for the coefficients of the Taylor expansion at $z=0$ of the function in the r.-h.s. of Equation~\eqref{eq:1-2A0z-inv} in terms of the Fuss-Catalan numbers, defining corresponding Taylor expansion in its l.-h.s.
-Namely, after a simple calculation one finds,
+Thus one can obtain explicit formula for the coefficients of the Taylor expansion at $z=0$ of the function in the r.h.s.\ of equation~\eqref{eq:1-2A0z-inv} in terms of the Fuss--Catalan numbers, defining corresponding Taylor expansion in its l.h.s.
+Namely, after a simple calculation one finds